Overview

 Fee structure

-1. Direct debit: The cardholder holds stablecoins on ColossusNet.
+- Direct Debit: The cardholder holds stablecoins on ColossusNet.
 Transactions debit directly from their balance.
-No issuer involved.
+The merchant receives the full transaction amount.
+No issuer involved, no chargebacks.

 Network identifiers